This document has two parts. First, a data flow analysis shows where each

 Receipt Construction

-Both parties hold each other's plaintext identity_data (Alice has Bob's
+After the transfer, both parties hold each other's plaintext

 # Both parties construct the same canonical receipt